Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab2-2.md

 ## Summary

 In this lab, you have updated the Containerized Recommendation service endpoint in Miyagi UI and verified it locally.
+You can follow this additional [Lab - Containerizing Recommendation service to Azure Container Apps](https://github.com/CloudLabsAI-Azure/miyagi/blob/insights/docs/labs/02-build-your-own-copilot/lab2v2.md)  to understand and try how to build Docker Images, pushing them to Container Registry and containerize it to Azure Container Apps.